 Holiday Safety Tips

 - Wear gloves while decorating with spun glass “angel hair.”
 It can irritate your eyes and skin.
-A common substitute is non-flammable cotton.
+A common substitute is a non-flammable cotton.

-• When displaying a tree, cut off about two inches off the trunk and put the tree in a sturdy, water-holding stand.
+- When displaying a tree, cut about two inches off the trunk and put the tree in a sturdy, water-holding stand.
 Keep the stand filled with water so the tree does not dry out quickly.

-• If using a natural tree, make sure it is well watered to avoid dry branches from catching fire from the heat of light bulbs. • When displaying outdoor lights, fasten them firmly to a secure support with insulated staples or hooks to avoid wind damage.
-Never nail, tack or stress wiring when hanging lights and keep plugs off the ground away from puddles and snow.
+- If using a natural tree, make sure it is well watered to avoid dry branches from catching fire from the heat of light bulbs. • When displaying outdoor lights, fasten them firmly to a secure support with insulated staples or hooks to avoid wind damage.
+Never nail, tack, or stress wiring when hanging lights, and keep plugs off the ground and away from puddles and snow.

 Hosting and Food Safety

 - When preparing a holiday meal for friends and family be sure to wash hands, utensils, sink, and anything else that has come in contact with raw poultry.
 Keep in mind that a stuffed bird takes longer to cook.

 - Never defrost food at room temperature.
 Thaw it in the refrigerator, in cold water or in the microwave.